Jeffrey Sarpong: Real Sociedad

 On 2 August 2010, it emerged that the La Liga side Real Sociedad were interested in Jeffrey.
 But no official bid was made until the 15th.
 On the 21st it was rumoured he was in San Sebastián and on the following day Real Sociedad confirmed the signing of Jeffrey Sarpong for an undisclosed fee.
 Sarpong was given the number 14 shirt.

 After his debut was delayed over injuries and problem, Sarpong finally his debut on 3 October 2010 in a 1–0 home victory to Espanyol and the next game, on 17 October 2010, Sarpong scored his first goal in a 2–1 loss against Levante.
 A week later, on 28 October 2010, Sarpong scored again, in the fourth round of Copa Del Ray; first round, in a 3–2 loss against Almería.
 He soon went on the sidelines after sustaining a dislocated shoulder during a training-ground clash, which left him out for a months.
 But made his return on 6 November 2010, in a 1–0 win over Racing Santander.
 Despite a promising start at the club, Sarpong had a disappointing season, having made 18 appearances.
 The next season, even his first team became increasingly limited, under manager Philippe Montanier and made only three appearances.

 On 5 January 2013, Sarpong terminated his contract at Sociedad by mutual consent after three-year at the club.

 Loan spell

 On the last day of the winter transfer window, Sarpong joined NAC Breda on loan for the rest of the season.
 On 11 February 2012, he made his debut for the club, coming on as a substitute for Ömer Bayram, in a 2–0 loss against his former club, Ajax.
-On 28 April 2012, Sarpong scored his first goal for the club, in a 3–1 win over Utercht.
+On 28 April 2012, Sarpong scored his first goal for the club, in a 3–1 win over Utrecht.

 On 30 August 2012, it announced that Sarpong joined Segunda División side Hércules for the rest of the season.
 He made his debut for the club, on 2 September 2012, in a 1–0 loss against Alcorcón after coming on as a substitute in the 80th minute.
 After five months at the club, Sarpong left the club, following his release from Real Sociedad.